AndreBormans/Portfolio/README.md

-# Portfolio
+# MY Own Portfolio
-This is a portfolio I made for a client.
+This is my own portfolio.
+Written in HTML5 and CSS